internalfx/rethinkdb-regrid/README.md

 var dbfs = ReGrid({db: 'example'})

-// prepDB creates tables and indexes if they don't exist, returns a promise. dbfs.initBucket().then(function () {
+// initBucket creates tables and indexes if they don't exist, returns a promise. dbfs.initBucket().then(function () {
   // We are now ready to read and write files